Posted by Jessica Englert on Apr 3, 2014

 Posted by Jonathan Goldman on Mar 5, 2014

-On March 4, the President released the 2015 annual budget, which included both old and new tax proposals.
+On March 4, the President released the 2015 annual budget, which included both new and old tax proposals.
 We will be posting further on some of these proposals, and the Administration’s entire explanation of the revenue proposals, aka the Greenbook, can be found here.

 Posted by William Pauls on Mar 5, 2014